 The Chair's Comments

-Finally, don’t forget the section’s webpage.
-There are past issues of this newsletter, forms, business law legislation, legal opinion materials, information on NC LEAP, and more.
+As I’ve mentioned before, don’t forget the section’s webpage.
+There you will find past issues of this newsletter, forms, business law legislation, legal opinion materials, information on NC LEAP, and more.

-Thanks for all you do to support our section.
+Thank you for your membership in our section.
 I look forward to hearing from you. •

 Views and opinions expressed in articles published herein are the authors' only and are not to be attributed to this newsletter, the section, or the NCBA unless expressly stated.
 Authors are responsible for the accuracy of all citations and quotations.